Manav958/SolarMate/README.md

-# EcoSavvy

-NOTE: To use the application kindly clone this repository and run 'npm run start' in command line.
+SolarMate

-EcoSavvy is a sustainable development-based information and product website which promotes renewable energy sources, such as solar, wind, and hydroelectric power.
-With the current scenario of global energy and resource management, sustainable development is essential for the efficient utilization and management of resources.
+SolarMate, is a sustainable development-based information and product website dedicated to promoting renewable energy sources such as solar, wind, and hydroelectric power.
+In the face of current global energy challenges and resource management issues, SolarMate emphasizes the importance of sustainable development for efficient resource utilization.

-Our website integrates information, products, and news with ChatGPT-API offered by OpenAI to provide the users a seamless experience while maintaining its structural and functional integrity.
+Our website seamlessly integrates information, products, and news with the ChatGPT-API offered by OpenAI, providing users with a holistic experience while maintaining structural and functional integrity.

-Tech Stack : HTML, CSS, JavaScript, Bootstrap, React.js, Node.js, OpenAI, Git, GitHub
+Tech Stack: HTML, CSS, JavaScript, Bootstrap, React.js, Node.js, OpenAI, Git, GitHub

 # Use Cases:

-EcoSavvy is a platform that integrates information with products, providing users an entry to the hub of useful information regarding sustainable developments, resources, and practices.
-It employs the given use cases :
+SolarMate serves as a platform that merges information with products, offering users access to a wealth of valuable insights on sustainable developments, resources, and practices.
+It addresses the following use cases:

-1. To provide information about the sustainable development technologies and renewable energy resources to promote clean energy techniques.
+1. **Information Hub:** Provide detailed information about sustainable development technologies and renewable energy resources, encouraging the adoption of clean energy techniques.

-2. To update the users regarding advancements in sustainable technologies.
+2. **Technology Updates:** Keep users informed about the latest advancements in sustainable technologies.

-3. Integration with ChatGPT enhances the functionality of the website by answering the questions related to sustainability.
+3. **ChatGPT Integration:** Enhance website functionality by incorporating ChatGPT to answer user queries related to sustainability.

-4. Carbon footprint calculator which measures the effect of carbon content in an economy to switch to safer and environmental friendly alternatives.
+4. **Carbon Footprint Calculator:** Measure the carbon footprint of an economy, promoting the shift to safer and environmentally friendly alternatives.

-5. Encourage users to buy environment friendly and sustainable products by redirecting them to the respective product websites.
+5. **Product Promotion:** Encourage users to purchase environmentally friendly and sustainable products by redirecting them to respective product websites.

-6. Provide a platform to educate users about the possible research and advancements in the field of sustainable technologies.
+6. **Education Platform:** Provide a space to educate users about ongoing research and advancements in the field of sustainable technologies.

-Additionally, it employs multiple user friendly tools to enhance user experience while ensuring simplicity in navigation.
-Interface is carefully refined to improve accessibility.
+SolarMate employs user-friendly tools to enhance the overall user experience, ensuring simplicity in navigation.
+The interface is thoughtfully designed to improve accessibility.